ashismo/ashismo.github.com/_posts/spring/2017-05-16-Spring-Batch-with-Spring-Boot.md

 Below domain language of batch is referred from the spring official documentation.
 A job consists of multiple **steps**.
 Each **step** will have a **ItemReader**, **ItemProcessor** and **ItemWriter**.
 There might be interdepence between steps.
 Suppose there are a total of 4 steps for a job and Step4 runs if step3 fails.
 JobRepository provides CRUD operations for JobLauncher, Job and Steps implementation.
 When a **Job** is launched, a **JobExecution** is obtained from the repository and during the course of execution **StepExecution** and **JobExecution** implementations are persisted by passing them to the repository

 <img src="https://cloud.githubusercontent.com/assets/11231867/26121880/abce9462-3a43-11e7-8e80-90d7b38e39ff.png"/>

+One of the very important aspect of spring batch is schedule a job.
+Scheduling of job could be

+  * **Simple:** Set of batch program runs independently
+  * **Medium:** Batch program will have some soft of relation among them.
+Such as, one job must follow another (serial).
+One job must run at the same time as another (parallel) and One job must run if the previous job is successful(Conditional).
+  * **Complex:** Nested Conditions and dependent comditions